Property (T) for groups graded by root systems: Twisted Steinberg groups

-We define $St_{BC_n}(R,*,I)$ to be the graded cover of the subgroup of $St_{BC_n}(R,*)$ generated by $\cup_{\gamma\in BC_n} Z_{I,\gamma}$. \begin{Observation} The group $St_{BC_n}(R,*,\{0\})$ is isomorphic to $St_{C_n}^{1}(R,*)$. \end{Observation}
+We define $\St_{BC_n}(R,*,I)$ to be the graded cover of the subgroup of $\St_{BC_n}(R,*)$ generated by $\cup_{\gamma\in BC_n} Z_{I,\gamma}$. \begin{Observation} The group $\St_{BC_n}(R,*,\{0\})$ is isomorphic to $\St_{C_n}^{1}(R,*)$. \end{Observation}

-\begin{Proposition} Assume that $\{r\in I:\ \exists t\in R, rr^*=t+t^*\}$ is finitely generated as a left ideal.
-The following hold: \begin{itemize} \item[(a)] The group $St_{BC_n}(R,*,I)$ has property $(T)$ for any $n\geq 3$. \item[(b)] Assume in addition that there exists an antisymmetric element $\mu\in Z(R)$, and $R$ is generated (as a ring) by a finite set of elements from $Sym(R)$.
-Then the group $St_{BC_2}(R,*,I)$ has property $(T)$. \end{itemize} \end{Proposition} \begin{proof} We shall prove (a) and (b) simultaneously.
+\begin{Proposition} Let $R$ be a finitely generated ring with involution $*$.
+Assume that $\{r\in I:\ \exists t\in R, rr^*=t+t^*\}$ is finitely generated as a left ideal and $\Asym(R)$ is finitely generated as a form parameter of $(R,*,1)$.
+The following hold: \begin{itemize} \item[(a)] The group $\St_{BC_n}(R,*,I)$ has property $(T)$ for any $n\geq 3$. \item[(b)] Assume in addition that there exists an invertible antisymmetric element $\mu\in Z(R)$, and $R$ is a finitely generated module over a ring generated by a finite set of symmetric elements.
+Then the group $\St_{BC_2}(R,*,I)$ has property $(T)$. \end{itemize} \end{Proposition} \begin{proof} We shall prove (a) and (b) simultaneously.
 The fact that the grading is strong in both cases is verified as in Lemma~\ref{grading:ex1}, so we only need to check relative property~$(T)$.
-Observe that the set $\Psi$ of long and double roots in $BC_n$ is a weak subsystem of type $C_n$, so the corresponding root subgroups generate a quotient of $St_{C_n}^1(R,*)$ (this is proved similarly to Proposition~\ref{subgroups}).
+Observe that the set $\Psi$ of long and double roots in $BC_n$ is a weak subsystem of type $C_n$, so the corresponding root subgroups generate a quotient of $\St_{C_n}^1(R,*)$ (this is proved similarly to Proposition~\ref{subgroups}).
 Hence relative property~$(T)$ for long and double root subgroups follows directly from Proposition~\ref{prop:ex1}(a) if $n\ge 3$.
-Note that the existence of an antisymmetric element $\mu\in Z(R)$ implies that $St^{1}_{C_2}(R,*)\cong St^{-1}_{C_2}(R,*)$ by Observation~\ref{symisoasym}.
+Note that the existence of an invertible antisymmetric element $\mu\in Z(R)$ implies that $\St^{1}_{C_2}(R,*)\cong \St^{-1}_{C_2}(R,*)$ by Observation~\ref{symisoasym}.
 Thus, relative property~$(T)$ in the case $n=2$ follows from Proposition~\ref{prop:ex1}(b).

 Finally, we claim that every short root subgroup lies in a bounded product of fixed conjugates of long and double root subgroups.
 This follows easily from relations (E3) and the fact that $\{r\in I:\ \exists t\in R, rr^*=t+t^*\}$ is finitely generated as a left ideal. \end{proof}